AOMuiz/getleeta-task/README.md

 - 🧪 **Well-tested components** with Jest and React Native Testing Library
 - 📱 **Responsive design** that adapts to various screen sizes
 - 🎬 **Animated splash screen** with smooth entrance animations

+## 🎥 Video Demo

+_(Optional)_ A short screen recording (≤2 minutes) walking through the app and demonstrating the micro-interactions is available [in this video](./assets/demo/ScreenRecording_11-02-2025 09-35-35_1.mp4).
+If not provided, this section can be omitted.

 ## 🎯 Tech Stack